ggreen/khem/README.md

-Region directly support noSQL operations.
-User can be a entry object directly from a region "get" operation by provider key identifier.
+Regions are based on key/value pairs that support noSQL operations.
+Users can get a entry object directly from a region "get" operation by providing key identifier.
 See the coding example below.

     @Resource